 What potassium does in your body

 Potassium is known as an electrolyte responsible for muscle contraction and maintaining appropriate heartbeat.
 It sounds pretty basic and probably that’s why role of potassium is a bit underestimated.
-When we deep dive into how potassium influences hormones and various processes in the body we will come to the conclusion that potassium is actually pretty important mineral too and plays big role in metabolic disorders.
+When we deep dive into how potassium influences hormones and various processes in the body we will come to the conclusion that potassium is actually pretty important mineral too and it plays big role in metabolic disorders.
 I was really amazed when I discovered how potassium is linked to insulin resistance and diabetes.

 Potassium balance – are sodium and glucose the bad guys?

 It’s not even only about overall potassium levels in the body but also about potassium balance between inside and outside of the cell and potassium level in relation to sodium.
 Similar like with hormones, it’s all about ratios.
-Generally speaking, potassium balance is maintained if we have more potassium inside the cell than outside the cell (blood serum i.e) and when the potassium to sodium ratio is at optimal level.
+Generally speaking, potassium balance is maintained if we have more potassium inside the cell than outside the cell (blood serum i.e).
+Plus when the potassium to sodium ratio is at optimal level.
 Consuming too much sodium and not enough potassium will deplete your cell potassium.
 So sodium is not always 100% bad, but it can turn to have negative effect if you consume too much sodium and not enough potassium in your diet.
 These two minerals are antagonists, similar like zinc and copper.
-Moreover, high sugar consumption can deplete your potassium levels as well as sugar releases potassium from the cell and as just mentioned, the balance is maintained if have more potassium inside the cell, not outside.
+Moreover, high sugar consumption can deplete your potassium levels as well as sugar releases potassium from the cell.
+As just mentioned, the balance is maintained if have more potassium inside the cell, not outside.

 How low potassium can raise your blood sugar levels?